CHAPTER 139. AMUSEMENT RIDES AND ATTRACTIONS

 (C) Seventy-five feet in dead ends.

-(vi) Means of access and egress shall have protection from adjacent hazards and protection from falling by use of rails, enclosures or similar means.
+(vi) Means of access and egress must have protection from adjacent hazards and protection from falling by use of rails, enclosures or similar means.

-(vii) Means of access and egress shall be free from debris, obstructions, projections and slipping, tripping and other hazards.
+(vii) Means of access and egress must be free from debris, obstructions, projections and slipping, tripping and other hazards.

 (viii) The head clearance in passageways may not be less than 7 feet.

-(ix) Means of access or egress shall have either stairways or ramps and connecting landings or platforms where the public enter or leave an amusement ride that is above or below grade.
+(ix) Means of access or egress must have either stairways or ramps and connecting landings or platforms where the public enter or leave an amusement ride that is above or below grade.

-(x) Stairways, passageways, ramps, landings or platforms may not be less than 22 inches in width for single lane passage or 44 inches for double lane passage.
-Landings or platforms may not be less than 3 feet long measured in the direction of travel.
+(x) Stairways, passageways, ramps, landings or platforms must be at least 36 inches in width for single lane passage or 44 inches for double lane passage.
+Landings or platforms must be at least 3 feet long measured in the direction of travel.

-(xi) Stair treads shall be at least 9 inches deep, exclusive of nosing, and the rise may not exceed 8 inches.
-Between two connecting levels the treads shall be uniform depth and the risers shall be of uniform height.
-The slope of ramps may not exceed one in ten except that when nonslip surfaces are provided.
+(xi) Stair treads must be at least 9 inches deep, exclusive of nosing, and the rise may not exceed 8 inches.
+Between two connecting levels, the treads must be uniform depth and the risers must be of uniform height.
+The slope of ramps may not exceed one in ten except when nonslip surfaces are provided.

-(xii) Handrails shall be provided on both sides of all stairways of four or more risers connecting adjoining levels whose difference in elevation is 30 inches or more.
+(xii) Handrails must be provided on both sides of all stairways of four or more risers connecting adjoining levels whose difference in elevation is 30 inches or more.

 (xiv) The distances between handrails may not be less than 18 inches for single lane passage and 36 inches for a double lane passage.